Ron Cohen Mann

 I put a lot of emphasis on a foundation-based approach and make sure that students build requisite technique to excel in their performances.
 I tailor lessons to each student’s needs in order to best guide them in their playing career.
-I sell my own handmade reeds exclusively to private students.
-During in-person lessons, I am be able to ‘touch up’ older reeds.
 I also offer reed-making lessons for more advanced students.

 “I studied with Ron for about 2 years and it was really a cornerstone in my journey as a musician.
 His teaching methods are really helpful because he pinpoints what you need to change within a phrase or in your embouchure.
 He also gives little secrets or tips to improve your technique.
 In these 2 years, my tone has improved immensely, I practice more effectively, and most importantly, he has motivated me to play more than ever before.
 Ron was a critical part in my getting into the Manhattan School of Music Precollege Division.
 He is an amazing teacher and I would recommend studying with him to anyone, especially those who want to go far with music.”

 “As the parent of a music student, you look for a teacher who is not only knowledgeable and skilled on the instrument, but you look for patience and an instructor who holds the student accountable.
 Ron fully embodies all of these attributes.
 What’s more is that my daughter wanted to work for him and impress him with how hard she had worked since the last lesson.
 Ron was always on time, flexible when lessons needed to be rescheduled, easy to talk to, and a consummate professional at all times.”